 The wrapping of the Arc de Triomphe has been installed posthumously; Christo passed away on May 31, 2020, at age 84.
 His late wife and artistic partner Jeanne-Claude died in 2009.
 That the artists are not alive to see the installation shouldn’t deter interested visitors.

 Christo “wanted to complete this project.
 He made us promise him that we will do it,” the couple’s nephew, Vladimir Yavachev, told the Associated Press.

 Initially slated to run in April 2020, the €14 million (US$16.4 million) project was initially bumped to September 2020 before the 2021 move because kestrel falcons nest on the monument each spring, according to French newspaper Le Figaro.

-This “wrapping” period was originally meant to overlap with a related exhibit at the city’s Pompidou Center.
-Running from March 18 through June 15, 2020, the Pompidou show is dedicated to the work of Christo and his late wife and artistic partner Jeanne-Claude, who died in 2009.
-It will include an inside look at some of their other projects, including “The Pont-Neuf Wrapped, Project for Paris, 1975–85.”
+However, the “wrapping” period was delayed yet again due to the COVID-19 pandemic.
+It was meant to overlap with a related exhibit at the city’s Pompidou Center that ran from July 1 through October 19, 2020.
+Dedicated to the work of Christo and Jeanne-Claude, the Pompidou show included an inside look at some of their other projects, including “The Pont-Neuf Wrapped, Project for Paris, 1975–85.”